Blog

 Historical context

 Celebrity endorsements are definitely not a new phenomenon.
 Even before you could doom scroll your Facebook and Instagram feed, businesses and brands found ways to capitalize on the fame and influence of celebs.
-Naturally, scammers caught on and started weaving this trust in celebrity endorsements into their sketchy scams to exploit unsuspecting fans.
+Scammers caught on to this trend and in order to exploit unsuspecting fans, started weaving the trust in celebrity endorsements into their sketchy scams.
 In the past, these scams often involved direct mail fraud or telephone schemes where impersonators would claim to be fundraising for a celebrity-endorsed charity or offering exclusive memorabilia.
 With limited ways to verify authenticity, many people fell victim to these early-day scams.

 As technology advanced, so did the sophistication of these scams.
 The rise of the internet in the late 1990s and early 2000s saw the emergence of email scams, where fraudsters would impersonate celebrities to solicit donations or sell fake products.
 These emails often included links to phishing websites designed to steal personal information.